DeFiGeek-Community/landing-page/content/blog/yamato-protocol-yamato-dao-token-ymt-copy.md

 **(5.5% for Year 1.
 Distribution at diminishing rate of 10% p.a. by the 235th year.)**

-This is the main reward for users who used the protocol to mint CJPY.
+This is the main reward for users who uses the protocol to mint CJPY.

 #### **10% (100 million YMT) - Investors in Phase 2 and beyond**